Neural numerical homogenization based on Deep Ritz corrections: Introduction

-where $\Omega$ is an open bounded domain, $T$ the final time, $a$ a given heat conductivity coefficient, and $f$ a heat source.
-Note that $a$ is oscillatory in space and may change over time.
-In particular, battery cells usually consist of a large amount of layers that have very small widths $\varepsilon$.
-This multiscale structure makes the simulation using standard methods, such as the finite element method (FEM), inherently expensive.
+The multiscale structure makes the simulation using standard methods, such as the finite element method (FEM), inherently expensive.
 If $\varepsilon$ is not resolved by the mesh parameter, the solution behaves badly even if only macroscopic approximation properties are of interest.
 Therefore, very fine meshes are necessary to obtain reasonable results (this is also known as the pre-asymptotic behavior of the FEM).
 Thus, reducing the computational complexity with {tailor-made} multiscale methods is highly beneficial.
 Under additional assumptions on the coefficient~$a$ (such as periodicity and scale separation in~\cite{Ves22}), the use of multiscale methods based on analytical homogenization theory are an appropriate and efficient choice.
 The method applied by~\cite{Ves22} is the heterogeneous multiscale method (HMM), which has first been introduced in the elliptic setting in \cite{EE03,EE05} (see also \cite{AbdEEV12}).
 The methodology has since then been applied to various parabolic and parabolic-type problems, see, e.g.,~\cite{MinZ07,AbdV12,Abd16,AbdH17}.
 It may also be used to tackle highly oscillatory coefficients in space and time and stochastic partial differential equations (PDEs), see~\cite{EckV23} and~\cite{AbdP12}, respectively.
 The HMM calculates a coarse system matrix by approximating the homogenized coefficient from analytical homogenization theory.
 The system is then used to compute a coarse approximation of the (homogenized) solution to the original PDE.
 Another approach is the multiscale finite element method, see \cite{HouW97,AllB05}, which corrects coarse basis functions by solving operator-adapted problems in each element of the mesh.
 The corresponding analysis is based on analytical homogenization theory as well, which again requires structural assumptions.